dynatrace-oss/barista/src/lib/table/README.md

 ### Tables with two lines per row

- If you want to have 2 lines of text and maybe an icon inside a row you can use the `<dt-info-group-cell>` component.
-You can also take a look at the `<dt-info-group-cell>` component's page for further information.
+ If you want to have 2 lines of text and maybe an icon inside a row you can use the `<dt-info-group>` component.
+You can also take a look at the `<dt-info-group>` component's page for further information.

 <docs-source-example example="TableWithInfoGroupCellComponent" fullwidth="true"></docs-source-example>